Successful completion of the course Psycholinguistics.

 Seminars; independent study and practical assignments.

-To successfully finish the course students are required to upload six completed assignments on Blackboard (during the semester).
-For two assignments, students must also hand in a peer review.
+To successfully finish the course students are required to upload six completed practical assignments on Blackboard (during the semester), including a research proposal as the final assignment/exam.
+For two of the six assignments, students must also hand in a peer review.

 The final mark for the course is established by determining the weighted average.